MANAGER’S CORNER

 General Announcements

-BOW LAKE ESTATES ASSOCIATION OF MANUFACTURED
+BOW LAKE ASSOCIATION OF MANUFACTURED

-HOMEOWNERS (BLEAMH)/HOA
+HOMEOWNERS (BLAMHO)

-BLAMHO is your community outreach group.
-We work with residents and Property Management to ensure everyone understands the rules and works together respectfully.
-We are here to serve you, the residents, and to support you.
-Our goal is to build a strong, inclusive community where everyone’s voice is heard.
-Motto: Remember – YOU are a member if you live here!
+We work with Residents and Property Management to ensure everyone understands the rules and works together respectfully.
+We are here to be of service to YOU, the Resident.
+We are here as support for you.
+Our goal is to build a strong and inclusive community where everyone’s voice is heard.
+Remember – YOU are a member if you live here!
+There are no dues or fees.
+We look forward to meeting you.

 DISASTER PREPAREDNESS